-There will be a minimum of four obstacles; horses are to make a minimum of eight jumps.
+There will be a minimum of four fences; horses are to make a minimum of eight jumps.
 At least one warm-up jump should be provided.
 There will be NO jump offs.
-Course must be posted at least one-hour before scheduled time of class.
+Course must be posted at least one hour before scheduled time of class.
 Seniors are to have at least one change of direction.
 All hunters will be permitted to walk the official course (without horse) immediately prior to the class.
+Patterns for both juniors and seniors will be posted on SDSU Extension website by July 15.